-- Federal SNAP-Education and Expanded Food Nutrition Education Program provide 1.2 million dollars to the budget.
-For every dollar invested locally, counties see a \$1.50 return in investment for programs in the community that reach our most vulnerable citizens. - Continued partnerships with Champaign County United Way, C-U Health Department, and Unit 4 School districts enable all partners to leverage scarce resources. - Local and federal funding has remained stable at FY 18 levels.
-After the budget contraction of \$1.5 million dollars in FY 16 and 17, Extension received FY 18 funding at a 70% local funds match level.
-FY 19 (July 1, 2018-June 30, 2019) funding has not been received to date. - Recruitment and education of volunteers allowed for new programs in personal finance (Master Money Mentors), horticulture and environment (Master Gardeners and Master Naturalists), and youth (4-H).
-Over 1300 trained volunteers provided over 50,000 education and service hours to the County.

-Extension obtains its budget from the following sources in accordance with the Extension Law: 26% Local Funds (Property Tax); 22% State matching and GRF funds; 11% Federal Smith-Lever funds; and 39% grants, gifts, and donations.
+- Grant funding.
+Grants funding continues to remain the largest component of our total budget. - Federal SNAP-Education and Expanded Food Nutrition Education Program provide 1.3 million dollars to the budget.
+For every dollar invested locally, counties see a \$2.70 return in investment for programs in the community that reach our most vulnerable citizens. - o Continued partnerships with Champaign County United Way, C-U Health Department, and Unit 4 School districts enable all partners to leverage scarce resources. - Local and federal funding has remained stable at in FY 19 levels.
+After the budget contraction of \$1.5 million dollars in FY 16 and 17, Extension received FY 18 and FY 19 funding at a 65% local funds match level.
+Extension has received partial state payments for FY20. - Recruitment and education of volunteers allowed for new programs in personal finance (Master Money Mentors), horticulture and environment (Master Gardeners and Master Naturalists), and youth (4-H).
+Over 1300 trained volunteers provided over 50,000 education and service hours.
+Extension obtains its budget from the following sources in accordance with the Extension Law: 22% Local Funds (Property Tax); 16% State matching and GRF funds; 11% Federal Smith-Lever funds; and 45% grants, gifts, and donations.

 The county revenue comes exclusively from property tax.
-Revenue and expenditure for FY2020 will remain flat at 2019 levels.
+Revenue and expenditure for FY2021 will remain flat at 2020 levels.
 More information about the University of Illinois Extension program can be found by visiting U of I Extension Education.